Gabriel Davioud: Biography

 Davioud was born in Paris and studied at the École des Beaux-Arts under Léon Vaudoyer.
 He won the prestigious Second Grand Prix de Rome.
 In 1843, he began working in the planning department of the municipal government of Paris.
 First, he served as an assistant inspector and later was promoted to inspector general for architectural works.
 In 1855, he became chief architect for the city’s parks and public spaces, where he worked with Jean-Charles Adolphe Alphand (e.g. on the Bois de Boulogne and the Bois de Vincennes).

 In November 1851, Davioud was asked to execute drawings of the façades of 80 of the 250 buildings that were to be demolished under Haussmann’s plans to extend the rue de Rivoli in central Paris.
 The demolitions were to begin in early 1852.
 This left only 60 days for Davioud to complete his drawings, which were to be colorized using his notes.
 He completed the task, but many of these drawings were destroyed when the Hôtel de Ville (the town hall) was burned down in 1871 during the Paris Commune.
-The surviving drawings now form part of the archive of documentation of what Paris looked like before the Haussmannian transformation during the Second Empire.
+The surviving drawings now form part of the archive of documentation of what Paris looked like before the Haussmann-led transformation during the Second Empire.